 Head to the bustling neighborhood of Monastiraki for shops, restaurants, flea markets, and famous historical sites like the Roman Forum and Hadrian’s Library.
 Of course, be sure to wander through the iconic Acropolis ruins and to sample some authentic Greek gyro.

 On day 15, take a 2.5-hour flight to Santorini and experience the best of the Greek islands.
 Prepare for the incredible sights of white buildings with blue-domed roofs, dreamy ocean views, and quaint cobbled alleys in this serene Mediterranean paradise.

-Unique experiences abound in Santorini.
+There are plenty of unique things to do in Santorini.
 Stroll the Red Beach — imagine red cliffs met with shimmering blue water; a truly unique sight.
 Book a sunset dinner in Oia with romantic sea views, watch a film at the Open Air Cinema Kamari, and enjoy wine tasting at the beautiful Venetsanos Winery.

 🎉 Day 19-21: Mykonos, Greece